JPhoen18/GoalForIt/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Project Organization
+Project is divided into two main areas.
+There is the backend files, consisting of the node.js server code, mongodb model schemas, and code that handles external api requests.
+In the client-side code, I have all of the components that the user is able to interact with.
+Included with the client-side code are the angular services responsible for server and api calls